Establishing the System Ground

 Be sure the chassis is grounded before connecting the cables.

 To connect the ASA 5585-X cables to the network interfaces, follow these steps:

 Step 1 Connect to the management interface, Management 0/0.

 a.
 Locate an Ethernet cable which has an RJ-45 connector on each end.

 b.
 Connect one RJ-45 connector to the Management 0/0 interface.

 Management and console ports are privileged administrative ports.
-Connecting them to an untrusted network can create security concerns.
+Connecting them to an untrusted network can create security issues.

 a.
 Before connecting a computer or terminal to any ports, determine the baud rate of the serial port.
-The baud rate of the computer or terminal must match the default baud rate (9600 baud) of the console port of the adaptive security appliance.
+The baud rate of the computer or terminal must match the default baud rate (9600 baud) of the console port of the SSP.

 Set up the terminal as follows: 9600 baud (default), 8 data bits, no parity, 1 stop bits, and Flow Control (FC) = Hardware.

-Note The console port settings are the same for the SSP, IPS SSP, and ASA CX SSP.
+Note The console port settings are the same for all SSPs.

 b.
 Connect the RJ-45 to the console port and connect the other end to your computer.